 Robert Earl Longo

 Robert E. Longo, MRC, LPC, NCC, BCN Fellow, is a neurofeedback clinician in private practice.
-Rob was previously a neurofeedback clinician with Cotton Grove Family Physicians in Lexington, NC; a part-time neurofeedback clinician with Integrative Therapies in Greensboro, NC; and a part-time contract neurofeedback clinician at Timber Ridge Treatment Center in Gold Hill, NC where he worked with sexually abusive youth.
-Rob is an approved mentor in neurofeedback for The Biofeedback certification International Alliance (BCIA).
+Rob was previously a neurofeedback clinician with Cotton Grove Family Physicians in Lexington, NC; a neurofeedback clinician with Integrative Therapies in Greensboro, NC; and a part-time contract neurofeedback clinician at Timber Ridge Treatment Center in Gold Hill, NC where he worked with sexually abusive youth.
+Rob is an approved mentor in Neurofeedback for The Biofeedback Certification International Alliance (BCIA).

-Rob works in conjunction with Dr. Richard Soutar of NewMind Technology and NewMind Maps, in Roswell, GA, since 2008, and together with Dr. Soutar co-hosts weekly webinars.
-Rob is currently on the Board of Directors for the International Society of Neurofeedback Research (ISNR); and was previously Vice President of the Southeastern Biofeedback and Clinical Neuroscience Association (formerly the North Carolina Biofeedback Society).
+Rob has worked in conjunction with Dr. Richard Soutar of NewMind Technology and NewMind Maps, in Roswell, GA, since 2008, and together with Dr. Soutar co-hosts weekly webinars.
+Rob is currently on the Board of Directors for The Foundation for Neurofeedback and Neuromodulation Research (FNNR).
+Rob was previously on the Board of Directors for the International Society of Neurofeedback Research (ISNR); and is currently on the Advisory Board for the International Society of Neurofeedback Research (ISNR).
+He was previously Vice President of the Southeastern Biofeedback and Clinical Neuroscience Association (formerly the North Carolina Biofeedback Society).
 He was previously Director of Clinical Training/Stress Reduction Clinic & Biofeedback Lab, and Clinical Director (2005-2008); at Old Vineyard Behavioral Health Services, a psychiatric hospital, in Winston-Salem, NC, and Corporate Director of Special Programming and Clinical Training for New Hope Treatment Centers, Charleston, South Carolina.
 He is author of A Consumer’s Guide to Understanding QEEG Brain Mapping and Neurofeedback Training (2018), co-author of Doing Neurofeedback.: An Introduction (2011); and has authored several chapters and articles on the topic.
-His forthcoming book, c0-authored with Dr. Soutar, Becoming Certified in Neurofeedback: A Guide to the Neurofeedback Mentoring Process for Mentors and Mentees, is due to be released in fall of 2019.
-For a full resume click here. (requires free Adobe Reader to view)
+His new book, co-authored with Dr. Soutar, Becoming Certified in Neurofeedback: A Guide to the Neurofeedback Mentoring Process for Mentors and Mentees, was published in fall of 2019.

 Deborah Price Longo